 Consider launching a proof-of-concept initiative.
 What will your approach be for data ingestion into Azure?
 Will you use a hybrid network or upload data via an SDK or REST interface?
-If you are considering a bybrid network, consider launching a pilot to put this in place.
+If you're considering a hybrid network, consider launching a pilot to put this in place.

-Evaluate the size of your Batch compute jobs and select the right scaling solution.
-Autoscaling formulas enable complex scheduling scenarios while simpler scenarios are achivable by using the Azure portal.
+Evaluate the size of your Batch compute jobs, and then select the right scaling solution.
+Autoscaling formulas enable complex scheduling scenarios, while simpler scenarios are achievable by using the Azure portal.

 Azure Active Directory is a multi-tenant, cloud-based directory, and identity management service combining core directory services, application access management, and identity protection into a single solution.